Jussie Smollett Staged Hate Attack Because He Was Unhappy About His Salary, Police Say

 Smollett, who is black and openly gay, told police he was the victim of a hate crime, claiming on Jan.
 29 that two people yelled homophobic and racist statements at him, beat him, threw bleach on him and put a noose around his neck.
 Among the things Smollett said the attackers shouted was “this is MAGA country,” a reference to President Donald Trump’s Make America Great Again campaign slogan.

 Smollet’s story received tremendous media attention and support from the public, including condemnations of the attack from House Speaker Nancy Pelosi, Sen. Kamala Harris and Trump.
 The support quickly turned to skepticism as certain portions of Smollett’s account were found to be inconclusive.
-A pair of Nigerian brothers apprehended in the investigation were let go without charges, and police said phone records they had received from Smollett did not help them in the case.
+A pair of Nigerian brothers apprehended in the investigation were let go without charges.
+Police said phone records they had received from Smollett did not help them in the case and the actor had wanted to capture the attack on a camera that was pointed in the wrong direction.

+Last Thursday, Smollett said he’d been “forever changed” by the alleged attack and spoke out against people who claimed his story was a hoax in an appearance on ABC’s Good Morning America.

+“It’s not necessarily that you don’t believe that this is the truth.
+You don’t even want to see the truth,” he said.

 Johnson said on Thursday that Smollett had paid the two men $3,500 by check to stage the attack after he sent himself a letter with racist and homophobic language in order to gain attention.